• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Moong Dal: You need yellow moong dal for this lentil recipe.
-No other variety of moong dal will give you the desired result.
+• Yellow Moong is the key ingredients for this chaat recipe.
+No other variety of moong will give you the desired result.
+The same moong dal you can use to make cheela, salad, or halwa.

-Ginger: The earthy, spicy flavor of ginger takes Moradabadi dal up a notch.
-Ginger is the soul of this moong dal recipe.
+• Ginger: The earthy, spicy flavour of ginger takes Moradabadi dal up a notch.

-Butter: The butter makes moong dal rich, creamy, and gives it a delicious taste.
-In an authentic dal moradabadi, you will always find butter swimming on top.
+• Butter makes moong dal rich, creamy, and delicious.
+In an authentic Dal Moradabadi, you will always find butter swimming on top.

 You can add a variety of toppings to your moong dal chaat to make it more delicious.
 Here are a few popular add-ons: